Supporting others to live with a sense of dignity and self-worth

 Not only will the refrigeration unit increase the number of residents served during the weekly distributions at St. Matthew’s, it will also store perishable foods for smaller food closets in the area, making it a hub for local pantries.

 “For us, this is the key to solving a logistics nightmare,” said Thomas.
 “With the cooling unit, we can equalize distribution, so when we get a palette of cucumbers, they don’t have to be the only thing we distribute that day; with the refrigeration system, those cucumbers will stay fresh longer, which means we can share them with other agencies, too.”

 Thomas’ focus on collaboration among emergency food distributors in the Arden-Arcade neighborhood reflects the broader movement made possible by the Foundation’s partnership with SFBFS that launched the NFANs.
 “Before the NFANs, we operated in bubbles, and that’s not a strategic way to solve a problem like hunger,” said Thomas.

 Our partnership with SFBFS addresses one of four goals identified in the Food System Action Plan, the Foundation-funded blueprint that guides our Strategic Initiative to Connect the Regional Food Economy and address a breadth of challenges facing the entire region’s food economy.
 Our Healthy Food Economy Fund, built in partnership with our fundholders and other donors, helps resource our efforts.

-Only through strategic, collaborative efforts can we end hunger for good and address the complex challenges that affect our region’s entire food system.
-Please join us with a donation to the Healthy Food Economy Fund.
+Only through strategic, collaborative efforts can we address the complex challenges that affect our region’s entire food system.
+Join us with a donation to the Healthy Food Economy Fund.